HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 For more information on what is available in the NES FHIR API please see [NES UAT Implementation guide](https://nes-ig.hip-uat.digital.health.nz).

-In the NHI the person'sG P is only returned with a read on the resource.
+In the NHI the patient's GP is only returned with a read on the resource.
 It is not returned in the $match response – even if a user has the correct permissions.

 The patient version-id does not change when the GP changes.
-This is because the person's GP is not held in the NHI but is retrieved from the National Enrolment Service and returned along with the NHI details in the NHI Patient profile.
+This is because the patient's GP is not held in the NHI but is retrieved from the National Enrolment Service and returned along with the NHI details in the NHI Patient profile.
 The patient version-id only reflects changes to details held on the NHI.

 For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please subscribe to the NES.